horus-scheduler/horus-p4/README.md

 p4_16/targets/[tofino](https://github.com/parhamyassini/saqr-p4/tree/master/p4_16/targets/tofino) Contains the P4-16 programs written for TNA architecture.
 There are three main programs in this repository.
 The headers and parsers are common between these programs.
 Each program contains leaf and spine logic and runs each on one of the hardware pipelines and a controller which configures the tables.
 1. Saqr
 Under the directory "saqr".
 Contains the Saqr implementation for TNA architecture.
+It also contains some legacy codes and python testcases.
+>Note that the python testcases in saqr directory where initially used to confirm the expected behaviour; but we have modified the code ever since (as we ran experiments on the hardware switch).
+Therefore, the testcases might need some modificaions.

-2. RS-R
+2. **R**acksched-**R**andom **(RS-R)**
  Contains the implementation of [RackSched](https://github.com/netx-repo/RackSched) in P4-16 for leaf switches.
-We only added the necessary codes to support multiple virtual clusters and support large number of nodes.
-The code uses virtual cluster feature to emulate multiple leaf switches in our testbed topology (as explained in next section).
+We only added the necessary codes to support multiple virtual clusters and support large number of nodes (instead of 8 workers in the original implementation).
+We also use virtual cluster feature to emulate multiple leaf switches in our testbed topology (similar to what we did for Saqr, as explained in next section).
 The spine switch randomly selects one of the racks for a task.

-3. RS-H
+3. **R**acksched-**H**ierarchical **(RS-H)**
- Similar to RS-R but we have extended the solution to support multiple racks using by replicating the RackSched logic at both spine and leaf layers.
+ Similar to RS-R but we have extended the solution to support multiple racks by replicating the RackSched logic at both spine and leaf layers:
 In leaf program, we add support for sending state updates from leaf to spine.
 In this setup, each leaf scheduler keeps track of average load in rack and sends this value to the spine after receiving a reply from a worker in the rack.
 The spine implements the Racksched policy and similar to leaf switches, uses power-of-two choices to select a rack for a task.

-## Experiment Setup
+## Experiment Setup and Configurations
 ### Network topology and switch connections
 The figure below shows the high-level design of the testbed setup used in our experiments:
 We use two machines as clients and four *or* five machines as workers (depending on Skewed or Balanced placement experiments).